-When renting a commercial kitchen, kitting it out with equipment essentials is an indispensable element of a successful commercial catering company or restaurant.
+When renting a commercial kitchen, kitting it out with equipment essentials is an indispensable ingredient for a successful food business.

-Safety, workflow and space efficiency should all be taken into consideration when either buying or renting the necessary appliances.
-The size of your venue will dictate the equipment installed and therefore a professional kitchen should be designed around its apparatus to ensure your foodservice business operates as smoothly as possible.
+Safety, workflow, space and efficient kitchen design should all be taken into consideration when either buying or renting the necessary appliances.
+Your kitchen size will dictate the equipment installed and therefore a professional kitchen should be designed around its apparatus to ensure your foodservice business operates as smoothly as possible.

 Here is our ultimate guide to commercial kitchen equipment, focusing on the recommended commercial kitchen utensils and appliances, whether to choose domestic or commercial apparatus and the advantages and disadvantages of buying and renting catering equipment.

 We have also included our favourite suppliers to hire or buy new and 2nd hand equipment to explore when looking for a kitchen to rent.

-A commercial kitchen requires industrial-grade equipment that can withstand the wear and tear of heavy-duty use.
+A professional delivery kitchen requires industrial-grade equipment that can withstand the wear and tear of heavy-duty use.
 Breaking it down into three sections – before, during and after service will ensure no essentials are missed off the list.

 Here is our essential commercial kitchen equipment list: